wanghaisheng/responsive-landing-page-starter/content/blog/en/create-an-emergency-broadcast-system-with-vonage-node-and-mongodb.md

 ---
-title: "Create an emergency broadcast system with Vonage, Node, and MongoDB "
+title: "Create an Emergency Broadcast System With Vonage, Node, and MongoDB"
 description: "Create an emergency broadcast system with Vonage, Node, and MongoDB "
 author: cory-althoff
 published: true